click on the menu below to navigate this site

 Our chauffeur.

-For my American friends pommie stands for Prisoner of Mother England.
+For my American friends, "pommie" stands for Prisoner of Mother England.
 It is a derogatory term Australians use to describe English people.
-I know, you would think, it should be the other way around given Australia's history; but I think it is a spot of reverse psychology.
-The term can then be use as such: "Where does a pommie hide his money?
+I know, you would think it should be the other way around, given Australia's history; but I think it is a spot of reverse psychology.
+The term can then be used as such: "Where does a pommie hide his money?
 Under the soap."
 Or skipping your morning shower and just using deodorant is having a pommie shower.
 And so it goes on.
-It seems that while America forcibly ejected England long ago they still have a soft spot for the people; at least as bad guys in Hollywood movies.
+It seems that while America forcibly ejected England long ago, they still have a soft spot for the people - at least as bad guys in Hollywood movies.
 Yet Australia remained a colony and continues to harbor a grudge.

 A happy traveler.

-We arrived at Dinner Plain around 5:00pm and it was covered in two foot of new snow.
-I did not expect to encounter snow, so Julia and I were ill prepared for the cold.
+We arrived at Dinner Plain around 5:00 PM, and it was covered in two feet of new snow.
+I did not expect to encounter snow, so Julia and I were ill-prepared for the cold.
 But the draw of this beautiful countryside is very hard to resist; we did the best we could to stay warm.

 Mt.
 Feathertop.

 We drove up to the Hotham Ski Resort to have a look at the snow conditions at the top of the mountain.
 It was magnificent and surprising to see.
 The view stretched all the way over to Mt.
-Feathertop and the Bogon high plains (pronounced bow-gone) and they were both covered in fresh snow.
-The locals were just as surprised about this early snow fall as we were.
+Feathertop and the Bogong high plains (pronounced bow-gone), and they were both covered in fresh snow.
+The locals were just as surprised about this early snowfall as we were.
 The shops and the resort were not open, so we could not find anyone who would rent us cross-country skis.

 The Star Burger.

 The only option was to drive back to Omeo and rent them from the petrol (gas) station.
-So off we went back down the mountain to Omeo where we were able to rent skis and to eat the now world famous Star Burger, at Twinkles Cafe.
-The burger's claim to fame is its unadulterated beef patty, pickled beets, bacon, and star shaped fried egg.
+So off we went back down the mountain to Omeo, where we were able to rent skis and eat the now world-famous Star Burger at Twinkles Cafe.
+The burger's claim to fame is its unadulterated beef patty, pickled beets, bacon, and a star-shaped fried egg.

-This recipe was very common when I grew up in Australia, minus the star shaped egg, but has been lost to the formulaic hamburgers produced by the multinational oligopolies.
-It is hard to come by these days and so I was very happy to find it again at Twinkles when I came skiing here in 2007.
-I described it constantly to Julia since then and so she awaited its consumption with great anticipation.
+This recipe was very common when I grew up in Australia - minus the star-shaped egg - but has been lost to the formulaic hamburgers produced by the multinational oligopolies.
+It is hard to come by these days, so I was very happy to find it again at Twinkles when I came skiing here in 2007.
+I described it constantly to Julia since then, so she awaited its consumption with great anticipation.
 Julia was not disappointed; she really enjoyed it, as did Lawrie and I.

 On the Road Video